- position Head Coach

 A highly successful collegiate golfer, former tour professional and accomplished instructor, Bill McDonald was named South Carolina head men’s golf coach in the summer of 2007 after one season as the Gamecocks’ associate head coach.
 He served in an interim head coach role for the spring of the 2006-07 season.
 During his interim tenure, McDonald helped South Carolina to the 2007 NCAA West Regional title, the first regional title in program history, and a T-11th finish at the NCAA Championship.

-In McDonald’s 15 years as head coach, the Gamecocks have won 24 tournament titles, making him the winningest coach in school history.
-A Gamecock has earned or shared individual medalist honors under McDonald 27 times, including four wins by Matt NeSmith and Keenan Huskey, three by Paul Woodbury, George Bryan IV and Ryan Hall and two each from Will Miles, Will Starke, Wesley Bryan and Caleb Sturgeon.
-Hall was the most recent winner under McDonald’s tutelage, picking up two wins in 2020-21 season which included a one shot victory at the 2021 NCAA Albuquerque Regional.
+The 2022-23 season marks his 17th at the helm.
+In McDonald’s 16 years as head coach, the Gamecocks have won 27 tournament titles, making him the winningest coach in school history.
+A Gamecock has earned or shared individual medalist honors under McDonald 28 times, including four wins by Matt NeSmith, Keenan Huskey and Ryan Hall, three by Paul Woodbury and George Bryan IV and two each from Will Miles, Will Starke, Wesley Bryan and Caleb Sturgeon.
+Hall was the most recent winner under McDonald’s tutelage, picking up his fourth career victory at the 2022 Palmetto Intercollegiate.

 Seventeen of the 18 best single-round team scores in school history have come during the McDonald era, In addition, 19 of the top 20 tournament totals (54 holes) have come during McDonald’s time in Columbia.
 The team broke both the 54 and 18-hole low score records at the 2019 J.T.
 Poston Invitational.
 Carolina shot 806 (-46) overall and 264 (-20) in the second round.